 - High Compressive, Flexural and Tensile Strength– The high dose of glass fibers leads to high tensile strength while the high polymer content makes the concrete flexible and resistant to cracking.
 Proper reinforcing using scrim will further increase the strength of objects and is critical in projects where visible cracks are not tolerable.

 GFRC is strong.
-Check out this YouTube video to see just how strong it can be:
+Check out this video to see just how strong it can be:

 The Fibers in GFRC- How They Work